Marko19907/string-to-color/README.md

 It's useful for generating consistent colors for user avatars, boxes, and other visualizations where you need a color that is unique to a specific input value.
+The library also supports tree shaking, allowing for more efficient bundling of your code.

 ## [Demo](https://marko19907.github.io/string-to-color-demo/)
 Check out the live demo of the library to see it in action!